I’ve been fat. I’ve been thin. I’ve been everything in between.

-Again I ask: How many millions of women could say the same?
+Again I ask: How many millions of women might say the same?

 And diets?
 I won’t say I tried everything on the market, but a sampling of this and that, and mostly, the typical yo-yo associated with eating too little, then regaining every last pound and more than a few extras.

 Still, when I inch up even a single dress size, the feeling of fat surprises me.
 I look in the mirror and dislike what I see.
 The reflection is accompanied by distress, disappointment, and at times, despair.